UK watchdog reviews travel insurance for cancer patients

-LONDON, June 20 Britain's markets watchdog opened a public consultation on Tuesday to see if changes are needed to make it easier for people with cancer to get travel insurance.
+LONDON, June 20 (Reuters) - Britain's markets watchdog opened a public consultation on Tuesday to see if changes are needed to make it easier for people with cancer to get travel insurance.

 The Financial Conduct Authority (FCA) said it was also looking at the reasons for pricing differences in premiums quoted by insurers.
 The consultation is part of a wider look at problems some consumers can face when trying to buy insurance.